 So how do you move forward?
 He suggests first giving the person a heads-up ahead of the conversation.
 This can be as casual as: "There's something a little awkward I want to talk to you about; can we make some time to do that?"
 Doing this primes the person so that the conversation itself doesn't catch them off guard.
 When you do actually meet, lead with respect by telling the person that you care about them and their success.
 It's also wise to note that you'd have this conversation with anyone in this situation—in other words, they're not being singled out unfairly.

 "From there, be very clear about whatever the problem is and also that you're open to hearing where they're coming from and talking about solutions together," suggests Senning.
 "The most important thing is to be specific and to actually talk about the thing.
-Sometimes, we tend to dance around it instead of addressing it clearly."
+Sometimes, we tend to dance around the issue, especially when it comes to office etiquette, instead of addressing it clearly."

 Some helpful language here could include something like: